Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    mode='list'
    go

 This displays the list of all flag operations performed.
 Note the flag version name from this list, and say the latest flag that you performed has the name flagdata_4.
-To unflag this latest flag operation, following command is used:
+To unflag this latest flag operation, the following command is used:

 .. code-block::